Trust or trustees as shareholders

 For more information on PSCs, see our main FAQ here!

-In short – as a trust will generally not have legal personality, they will probably also not meet the criteria for being a PSC or a relevant legal entity (RLE).
-However, you must still assess whether the trustees meet the PSC conditions (including as a group if they are joint shareholders), as well as whether any individuals hold ‘significant influence or control’ over the trustees/trust.
+In short – as a trust will generally not have legal personality, they will probably also fail the criteria for being a PSC or a relevant legal entity (RLE).
+However, you must still assess whether the trustees meet the PSC conditions (including as a group if they are joint shareholders).
+You must also assess whether any individuals hold ‘significant influence or control’ over the trustees/trust.
 Some points to check:

-- Does the ‘trust shareholding’ i.e. the block of shares held by the trustees on behalf of the trust trigger any PSC conditions?
-For example, if James Lewis, Mary Lewis and Margaret Macdonald jointly own over 25% of the shares in a company on behalf of the Lewis Trust, they might each be considered an individual PSC holding over 25% of the shares in that company under PSC condition (i) (following the PSC ‘logic’ for joint shareholders).
+- Does the ‘trust shareholding’ – the block of shares held by the trustees on behalf of the trust – trigger any PSC conditions?
+For example, if Martin Smith, Oliver Williams and Jon Jones jointly own over 25% of the shares in a company on behalf of the Smith Trust, they might each be considered an individual PSC holding over 25% of the shares under PSC condition (i) (following the PSC ‘logic’ for joint shareholders).
 Similar logic should be followed for PSC conditions (ii) and (iii).
 This all depends on the nature of the trust.

 - Is there any individual who holds ‘significant influence or control’ over the trustees of the ‘trust shareholding’, as assessed against the Companies House statutory guidance?
 If so, they will likely be considered an individual PSC under PSC condition (v) – which is much rarer!